StarLab’s new 2-in-1 tablet, Libreoffice 7.6, and more!

 Eventually, the tipping point was simple: most Plasma-based distributions were changing KDE’s own default to “double click to open”.
 The words of KDE developers Nate are: the decision has already been taken for us [by those distributions].

-However, this isn't the only big change we saw last week.
+However, this isn’t the only big change we saw last week.
 A search field was also introduced to all settings windows of QtWidgets applications (such as Dolphin, Gwenview, etc).
 This feature will highlight the closest match of the search and automatically move to its page.
 Pretty cool!
-But of course, there's even more.
-You can check the full list here:
+But of course, there’s even more.
+You can check the full list here: Notice: This is an older newsletter; many links and images were lost in the migration process.
+Click this link for an archive of the old newsletter site.

 The beta for GNOME 45 has been released